Eisenmenger Syndrome in Children

 - Your child should not smoke or drink.

-- Protect your child from things that put your child at higher risk.
+- Protect your child from things that put them at higher risk.
 These include dehydration, exercise, excessive heat, and iron deficiency.

 - Control or prevent coughing with cough-suppressing medicines.
 This helps lower the risk of bleeding from the lungs.